 About Hu Long Temple

 The school, based in the historic town of Totnes, has existed for over 25 years under various names, with our lineage tracing directly back to authentic Shaolin Kung Fu throughout history.
 Shifu Matt is now the only remaining teacher of this lineage in the UK, with our Kung Fu and Sanda being tried and tested throughout the ages, and our Taiji and Qi Gong proven to maintain long health, strengthen chi, and fight illness.

-Hu Long Temple is one of the longest running traditional Shaolin schools in the South West of England.
+Hu Long Temple is considered a school with charitable purposes, governed by a constitution and committee.
 We are committed to benefitting the health and wellbeing of our community and the wider population by working together with multiple communities, charities, agencies and organisations to support young people, adults and seniors.
-Our curren national charity we strongly support and run free workshops for is Teens Unite Fighting Cancer.
-Hu Long Temple also works in close conjunction with the County Sports Partnership, Active Devon, Devon and Cornwall Police, and the NSPCC Child Protection in Sports Unit, ensuring our practices focus on the wellbeing and safeguarding of adults and young people, as well as reaching out to help those in the community who need support in getting active and keeping healthy.
+Our current national charity we strongly support and run free workshops for is Teens Unite Fighting Cancer and we have recently established an Intervention Service in conjunction with local Police, called ‘Engage Empower Protect’.
+Hu Long Temple also works in close conjunction with the County Sports Partnership, Active Devon, Sport & Recreation Alliance, Safeguarding specialist trainers, EduCare, and the NSPCC Child Protection in Sports Unit, ensuring our practices focus on the wellbeing and safeguarding of adults and young people, as well as reaching out to help those in the community who need support in getting active and keeping healthy.

 Our cohort of students come from all different backgrounds and are a variety of ages and abilities.
 Our youngest is 7 years old and our eldest member is over 70 — we hold a strong ethos to provide holistic training to everybody, with our instructor and assistants holding enhanced DBS certificates, professional qualifications and experience in working with children, adults and seniors with learning disabilities, mental health difficulties and life-limiting illnesses.
 As a result, we are able to offer a multidiverse range of skills and knowledge which enables people from all walks of life to experience the true essence of what Hu Long Temple stands for.